10xs.aiOpen Beta

 • architecture/generated/ — Blueprint, decomposition, export status

-• doctrine/ — Role definitions, workflow standards, quality gates
+• doctrine/ — Role definitions and workflow standards

 What does it NOT contain?▾